You're reading the documentation for a development version. For the latest released version, please have a look at v5.0.3.

 • Optional but not generally recommended*: Intel OneAPI TBB

-*For most use-cases it is more efficient to parallelize by running multiple CADET simulations instead of parallelizing within one CADET simulation.
-Including the parallelization code in CADET can lead to performance losses, even if parallelization within CADET is not used.
+*For most use-cases it is more efficient to parallelize by running multiple CADET-Core simulations instead of parallelizing within one CADET-Core simulation.
+Including the parallelization code in CADET-Core can lead to performance losses, even if parallelization within CADET-Core is not used.
 Therefore, we recommend not including the parallelization library TBB unless you know your simulations are large enough to benefit from it.

 Assumed directory structure: